Majestix-us/00_Learning/Swastik's Space/Weekly Progress/log.md

 ## Week 1  (6 Sep, 25)
 - HTML and Basic CSS
-- Create a Baisc Website
+- Create a Baisc WebPage

-## Status : In Progress
+## Status: In Progress